-Complete Your Education Requirements for Teaching in North Carolina
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in North Carolina

-In North Carolina, the basic education requirements for becoming a teacher are obtaining a Bachelor's degree (from a NC approved teacher education program at a regionally accredited college or university) and passing the North Carolina licensing exams.
-For a list of regionally accredited institutions, refer to the NC State Board of Education's list of Regionally Accrediting Agencies/Institutions.
+In North Carolina, the basic education requirements for becoming a teacher are obtaining a bachelor's degree in education (from a NC approved teacher education program at a regionally accredited college or university) and passing the North Carolina licensing exams.

-If you have not yet received a Bachelor's degree, you can choose a college major based on the grade level and subject(s) you want to teach.
+If you have not yet received a bachelor's in education or another major, you can choose a college major based on the grade level and subject(s) you want to teach.
 For example, you may pursue a Bachelor of Arts Degree in English if you wish to become a high school English teacher.
 If you are not sure what to major in, a school counselor may help you in deciding on the one right for you.

 Many colleges and universities offer joint degree and teacher education programs.
 Teacher education programs generally consist of a set curriculum that takes place at the college as well as some type of fieldwork.
 Curricula consists of classes on the theories of teaching and learning, methodology of teaching, and educational technology classes.
 Classes typically also cover developmental stages for students of varying ages.
 The fieldwork aspect will vary from college to college, but usually involves classroom observations.
 In addition to the observations, student teaching will be required of all teaching candidates.
 As a student teacher you will work with a master teacher to write lesson plans, teach those lessons, and reflect on them.